LAYA – GASA

 Overnight in camp.

-The trail follows the river valley and there is a breathtaking view of vibrant rivers, feeder streams and waterfalls.
-At Tongchu Ja there is an open space nearby the river where you will camp for the night.
-(3510 m, 16 km) OR
+The trail follows the river valley and there is a breathtaking view of vibrant rivers, feeder streams, and waterfalls.
+At Tongchu Ja, there is a space nearby the river where you will camp for the night.
+(3510 m, 16 km) OR Please note that the farm road is newly built and is still under construction so we don’t know exactly how far it will have reached by the time you arrive from your trek.
+If there is time you can go as far as Gasa Springs to camp tonight.

-Please note that the farm road is newly built and is still under construction so we don’t know exactly how far it will have reached by the time you arrive from your trek.
-If there is time you can go as far as Gasa springs to camp tonight.
-Your car will come as far as possible to pick you up and you can then drive to Gasa (2900m).
-If you have time you can visit Gasa Dzong and the small town and then continue about 15 minutes’ drive to Gasa hot spring or tsachu for the night.
-The spring is believed to be effective in curing various ailments including aching joints, and many Bhutanese families visit every winter.
+You will return from the car.
+If you have time you can visit Gasa Dzong and the small town and then continue about 15 minutes’ drive to Gasa Hot Spring or Tsachu for the night.
+The spring is believed to be effective in curing various ailments, including aching joints, and many Bhutanese families visit every winter.
 There are eight pools, with temperatures ranging from warm to hot.

-Overnight in camp OR in Gasa.
+Overnight in caOR in Gasa.

 DAY 16: Drive to Thimphu/ Sightseeing

-We will visit the revered Memorial Chorten, the National Library and the School of Traditional Arts.
-You could visit Changangkha temple, perched on the hill top overlooking the town.
-Devotees flock throughout the day to circumambulate and turn the prayer wheels.
 The temple also contains beautiful wall paintings and hundreds of religious scriptures written in gold.
-In the afternoon you can take in more of the sights and culture of the capital, perhaps browse the striking collection of intricate textiles at the National Textile Museum or visit the Folk Heritage Museum.
-You may also like to visit the newly opened postal museum, detailing the history of Bhutan’s postal system and showcasing Bhutan’s rich assortment of interesting stamps.
+In the afternoon, you can take in more of the sights and culture of the capital, perhaps browse the striking collection of intricate textiles at the National Textile Museum, or visit the Folk Heritage Museum.

-Early in the morning your guide will accompany you to the airport to see you off onto your flight and wish you Tashi Delek (goodbye and good luck).
+Early in the morning, your guide will accompany you to the airport to see you off to your flight and wish you Tashi Delek (goodbye and good luck).

 Tour Map